 Visit your Local Library.

-Go on an adventure to the local library and let your children explore books that peak you’re their interests, such as animal books if you’ve recently visited the zoo, or books about food if you have an adventurous diner.
+One of the classic Read Across America activities is to go on an adventure to the local library and let your children explore books that peak you’re their interests, such as animal books if you’ve recently visited the zoo, or books about food if you have an adventurous diner.
 Many libraries host story hours and special events for children.

 Cook up Some Reading Fun.